feature-hub/feature-hub/docs/guides/server-side-rendering.md

 > Service only on the server.
 The Feature App can determine from its presence
 > whether it is currently rendered on the server or on the client.

-On the server, the Feature App can use the `rerenderAfter` method to tell the Async SSR Manager that another render pass is required after the data has been
+On the server, the Feature App can use the `scheduleRerender` method to tell the Async SSR Manager that another render pass is required after the data has been
 loaded: